kool-dev/kool/docs/1-Getting-Started/4-How-it-works.md

 #### Input and output redirects on `kool.yml`

-Although the previous notice about commands within a script at `kool.yml` is not straight out a bash script, we do support some bash helping syntax like input and output redirects.
+Although the previous warning about commands within a script at `kool.yml` not running under an actual *shell*, we do support some *shell* helping syntax like input and output redirects.

 So you are totally able to do things like: